anasdove2020/songcry/Fans - Feature.md

 **Acceptance Criteria:**
 - AC 1: Display error message for invalid date formats
 - AC 2: Validate that selected date is not in the future
-- AC 3: Show error for dates that would make user under 13 years old
-- AC 4: Input field shows red border when validation fails
+- AC 3: Input field shows red border when validation fails
-- AC 5: Error messages appear below the input field
+- AC 4: Error messages appear below the input field
-- AC 6: Error states clear when valid date is entered
+- AC 5: Error states clear when valid date is entered
-- AC 7: Real-time validation as user types or selects date
+- AC 6: Real-time validation as user types or selects date

 ---